 As the Conductor (principal), I am legally deemed the ‘responsible person’ and with that comes great responsibility.

-After 8 November, only staff members who are double vaccinated – unless they submit a medical contraindication certificate – can teach or support the school onsite.
+Only staff members who are double vaccinated – unless they submit a medical contraindication certificate – can teach or support the school onsite.
 This includes teachers, administration, aides, outdoor education staff, volunteers, tutors, drivers… anyone who interacts with our students.
 The emphasis is on our Work Health and Safety commitments, which extend beyond the Public Health Order.
 We have been advised of our responsibilities by the Association of Independent Schools.

 All staff must submit evidence of their vaccination record to the Conductor, and the school will keep a record that evidence has been sighted.